 Before Your Brow Lift Surgery

-In addition to performing a detailed analysis of your specific forehead concerns, Drs.
-Neil J. Zemmel and Steve J. Montante will perform a thorough evaluation of your overall health status.
-They will pay particular attention to any underlying medical conditions that may affect your results, such as uncontrolled hypertension or diabetes, smoking, and a history of scarring following previous surgery.
+In addition to performing a detailed analysis of your specific forehead concerns, Dr. Neil J. Zemmel will perform a thorough evaluation of your overall health status.
+He will pay particular attention to any underlying medical conditions that may affect your results, such as uncontrolled hypertension or diabetes, smoking, and a history of scarring following previous surgery.
 Based on your history, you may be asked to see your primary care physician prior for a preoperative assessment.
 Please inform the Richmond Aesthetic Surgery team of any difficulties you may have had with prior surgeries, of all current medications you may take, including supplements, and whether you are actively smoking.
 If you are an active smoker, you will be asked to stop smoking for at least 6 weeks prior to surgery and to cease smoking for 6 weeks after surgery.
 Smoking cessation will minimize your risk of potential complications in wound healing and maximize the likelihood of an excellent result.

 The Day of Your Brow Lift Surgery

 Once asleep in surgery, your hair will be gathered into small “pony tails” adjacent to the planned incisions to keep hair out of the surgical wounds.
 The incisions will be performed in such a way so that hair will grow through the scar to minimize the risk of hair loss adjacent to the incision.
 The incisions will be closed with either sutures or staples that will be removed in 10-14 days following surgery.
 In the case of the conventional brow lift, you may have a soft drain placed under the skin incision, which is usually removed within 24-48 hours following surgery.
 After surgery, you will be taken to the recovery room for immediate postoperative care.
 A brow lift can usually be performed as an outpatient procedure.
-However, if additional procedures are performed in conjunction with a brow lift, Dr. Montante or Dr. Zemmel may admit you to the hospital overnight to provide you with round the clock nursing care that can address any pain or nausea that you may develop.
+However, if additional procedures are performed in conjunction with a brow lift, Dr. Zemmel may admit you to the hospital overnight to provide you with round the clock nursing care that can address any pain or nausea that you may develop.

 After Your Brow Lift Surgery